rks101/eglinux/README.md

 $ ls -ld /run/lock
 drwxrwxrwt 4 root root 100 May 11 18:02 /run/lock
 ```
-If the sticky bit is set for a directory, all files inside this directory can be deleted or moved by the owner of the files or the guru (root).
+If the sticky bit is set for a directory, all files inside this directory can be deleted or moved by the owner of the files, directory owner, or root.

 See if there are other such directories like tmp using find / -perm /1000